 Definition

-Customer Lifetime Value represents the total revenue you can expect from a single customer throughout their relationship with your company.
+Customer Lifetime Value (CLV) represents the total revenue you can expect from a single customer throughout their relationship with your company.

 It’s a critical metric that measures each customer’s financial value and helps assess how much can be spent to acquire similar customers.